-Online Order Name/Abbreviation: Bacterial Culture, Anaerobe/anaBact
+Online Order Name/Abbreviation: Bacterial Culture and Identification, Anaerobe/Ana Bac Cult/ID

 For routine/diagnostic identification of anaerobic bacterial isolates.
 Please indicate suspected organism (if known) in the additional information on the order.
 For culture/ID of specific organisms, including primary samples, see organism-specific test.
 If not found, call the lab for guidance.